alpertuna/react-metismenu/README.md

 ##### `activeLinkId`

 Find and highlight according to item `id`.
-It should be higher than `0`, if it is number.
+It should be not empty string, or greater than `0` if it is number.

 Usage Example
 ```javascript